 There are numerous dog-friendly pubs in Cornwall meaning your four-legged friends haven’t got to miss out on a good meal while on holiday in Cornwall.
 With Cornwall being a largely rural county there are plenty of welcoming country pubs where you can tuck into your meal next to a log fire during the winter months or eat al-fresco on an outdoor terrace during the summer season.

 Why not combine your trip to the pub with a lovely walk?
-Our handy guide showcases some of Cornwall's best pub walks
+Our handy guide showcases some of Cornwall's best pub walks, where you'll find some fantastic pubs and walks all in one!

 The major breweries in Cornwall are famous for producing a fantastic range of local stouts and ales along with others types of beer and cider.
 While tucking into your meal at the pub why not wash it down with a pint of Tribute, Proper Job, Korev or Doom Bar.
 If you don’t fancy drinking a brand name why not try some local ale or the seasonal ale that the Cornish pubs always have on offer.
 Cornwall isn’t famed for its wine but there are still a handful of wineries that are producing aromatic wines that are rich in flavour.